 Will your space allow for a sit-down dinner, or is it better to have a cocktail wedding?
 What are the areas that need to be cleared?

 Are you considering hiring a landscaper to prepare your lawn? or have a company lay down temporary flooring if needed.

-FLOORING — Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
-There are rental floorings that usually come along with tent rentals, which speaking of, tenting should also be considered.
+* FLOORING — Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
+There are rental floorings that usually come along with tent rentals, which should also be considered.
 More about tents discussed later on.

-PREP AREAS – Besides the space for the main event, you also need to allot a section for your vendors to set up, such as a food prep area.
-If your venue can do the food prep indoors, the easier it will be for you inside their kitchen.
+* PREP AREAS – Besides the space for the main event, you also need to allot a section for your vendors to set up, such as a food prep area.
+If your venue can do the food prep indoors, it will be easier for you inside their kitchen.

 * POWER – As you need more power supply for your event (lights, sound system, etc.), you may need to rent a generator to carry the extra electricity load you will need.

 SIDE NOTE: If you are doing a fall wedding in your backyard, you will need outdoor heaters, and you will definitely need specific power requirements for that!

-WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
-Check if there is a need to rent portable potties (there are upscale ones) or if your guest room is nearby; you can also use that.
+* WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
+Check if there is a need to rent portable potties (upscale ones) or if your guest room is nearby; you can also use that.

 You can add personal touches to the comfort rooms, such as placing breath mints, sanitizers, or proper hand-washing reminders (very timely!)

 If your venue will open up their washroom indoors, will it be more comfortable for your guests? i.e., how far is the walk from the outdoor tented area to the indoor washroom/venue?
 Or is it more convenient to give a few portable washroom/s closer to the tented area?